 Modifying the communication among research bodies of petrochemical field leads to optimum use of resources and research facilities.
 Creation of the petrochemical technology parks increases the communication among industry, research institutions, and universities.
-Modifying the communication within the industry makes the industry have more research cooperations, scale more large manufacturing implementations, and commercialization of technologies.
-This helps IPI to acquire technical knowledge, improve some other set of quality standards, ensure the products' quality, and transfer knowledge and experience of foreign design engineers and researchers to
+Modifying the communication within the industry makes the industry have more research cooperations, more large scale manufacturing implementations, and commercialization of technologies.
+This helps IPI to acquire technical knowledge, improve some other set of quality standards, ensure the products' quality, and transfer knowledge and experience of foreign design engineers and researchers to Iranian counterparts.